sourcejs/Source/docs/auth/readme.md

 ### Client-side auth control

-Github auth module includes client-side controll.
-It should be included into your `header.inc.html` (if you have the overridden one).
+GitHub login module should be embedded into your `header.inc.html` or any other place you want.

 Here is the example:

 ```html
 <!-- header.inc.html content-->